-Over the last two decades, investment and technical cooperation for soils have been lacking, but greater attention is being paid now to these invaluable resources.
+Over the last two decades, investment and technical cooperation for soils have been lacking, but greater attention is being paid now to this invaluable resource.

 Soil knowledge and soil implications on water, climate, biodiversity, energy, food and poverty issues are not properly addressed in the general education system, so a wide effort is needed to create public awareness and strengthen curricula and training on the importance of sustaining soils and their functions.